 We all know that a baby shower is about celebrating with friends and family but don’t be shy about gits.
 The truth is, gifts are part of the celebration for your loved ones.
-It an opportunity for them to participate in the preparation and excitement.
+It is an opportunity for them to participate in the preparation and excitement.
 Friends and family love making you feel like the valuable mama-to-be that you are.
 Set up a personalised baby registry at Baby List.
 The great thing about Baby List is that it’s virtual.
-No in-store visits required – so friends and family interstate and overseas can also access and get you things you need.
-And the best part is, it allows you to gather products, from all websites including Snuggle Hunny Kids, in the one place!
+No in-store visits are required – so friends and family interstate and overseas can also access and get you things you need.
+And the best part is, it allows you to gather products, from all websites including Snuggle Hunny Kids, in one place!
 And no double-ups.

 Gifts can be delivered directly to your door prior to the event and when ordering from Snuggle Hunny Kids, your guests can add a gift message and gift wrapping so it is extra special.